greydongilmore/operating_system_installs_mods/wsl_docs/fsl.md

 # FMRIB Software Library

-Easy install by downloading this [python script](https://fsl.fmrib.ox.ac.uk/fsldownloads_registration/)
+## Download FSL

+The easiest method is to download this [python script](https://fsl.fmrib.ox.ac.uk/fsldownloads_registration/).

 You will need to register.
 On the subsequent page you will download the ```fslinstaller.py``` file.

-Run the following:
+Run the following in a linux terminal (the install will take awhile):

 ```console
 python /mnt/c/Users/*[your_username]*/Downloads/fslinstaller.py
 ```
-The install will take awhile.

 You will also need to install the package ```wxpython```: